fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hey Fredrik, Thank You for all of your video .
+It help me a lot as a self taught developer.
+As i see your videos on daily bases.
+You become my virtual Mentor who is guiding me daily with new Topics.
+Thank You for all of your videos.
+Fredrik I have a Question which hanged me lot of time.
+Please help to clarify this query.
+As being a Bachlores degree graduate in C.S i was just in a Front End Developer .
+So i want to try or want to be a part of some research team not in a leading companies like MICROSOFT Or Google but want to work as an researcher in Computer Science Field What ot where should i try in which stack so that i can get a Researching oppurtunity for Computer Science Field.
+Should i go for M.S degree does it help for me or Any other way i can proceed for in the research field .?

 > I am starting a software development company what do I need to setup a great office?

 > I was fired by Facebook as a software engineer in less than 2 months.
 Should I write this on my resume?
 Can I have another job?